Cosmetic Victories 2019: Japanese and Belgian winners

 The two winning projects will each receive a financial allocation of €10,000 and support from the Cosmetic Valley cluster, which will take the form of support from the Cosmet’up platform, dedicated to accelerating innovative projects in the perfumery and cosmetics sector, as well as a visibility package including national and international media coverage.

-Marc-Antoine Jamet, President of Cosmetic Valley, recalled the performance of a sector that, with 3200 companies, 240,000 employees and 8,000 researchers, has a turnover of 45 billion euros, exports of 14 billion euros ...
+Marc-Antoine Jamet, President of Cosmetic Valley, recalled the performance of a sector that, with 3200 companies, 240,000 employees and 8,000 researchers, has a turnover of 45 billion euros, exports of 14 billion euros, a positive balance of 112 billion euros, the ...